 “Once you’ve exhausted heat maps and the idea box from process owners, you need a hybrid approach that includes both digital discovery tools and process expertise to identify the gaps,” he said.

 The technology that makes that possible is called process intelligence.
-It’s the data that’s collected to analyse the individual steps within a process or workflow and can help an organisation identify bottlenecks and improve efficiency.
+It’s the data that’s collected to analyze the individual steps within a process or workflow, and can help an organization identify bottlenecks and improve efficiency.
 While only about one in five companies surveyed by Deloitte use process intelligence (PI) today — several companies develop PI technologies — it is a fast-growing sector.

 Process intelligence is beneficial in three ways:

-It digitises and accelerates the discovery of automation use cases.
+- It digitizes and accelerates the discovery of automation use cases.
 In effect, it automates automation.

 What you need to think about